Myths through the ages

 This is a situation where I wish I could use, or knew how to use, animation in a WordPress blog post.

 I’ve briefly discussed the DA/PA mixture for a high-value insurance value chain and for an oversimplified auto claims management situation.
+(Note: Obviously the police departments are missing from the visual.)

 Let’s move to reality.